 Security Risk.
-China has experienced security concerns, such as terrorism and strained international relations.
-Incidents involving China's security may cause uncertainty in these markets and may adversely affect their economies and the Fund's investments.
+The geographic area in which the Fund invests has experienced security concerns, such as terrorism and strained international relations.
+Incidents involving a country's or region's security may cause uncertainty in Polish markets and may adversely affect its economy and the Fund's investments.